From 13 February 2026, trainees are included in the apprentice definition and are exempt from levy.

 How does my employee apply for long service leave?

-Your worker will need to submit a claim through the Worker Portal.
-You will need to approve the request through the Employer Portal.
+Your worker will need to submit a long service leave claim form, currently available for download here.
 You may also be asked to provide further information regarding the worker's rate of pay and service accrued prior to commencement of the scheme.
+In 2026, worker claims and approvals will move to the online portals.